Defined Benefit (DB) pension policy changes

 • proposals for change beyond the current Parliament, that build on the measures in the Pension Schemes Bill and ensure Britain in the mid-21st Century delivers financial security in retirement through a pensions framework that is strong, fair and sustainable

-• The new Pensions Commission will be made up of Baroness Jeannie Drake (a member of the original Commission), Sir Ian Cheshire and Professor Nick Pearce who will be responsible for steering its work.
+• The new Pensions Commission is being led by Baroness Jeannie Drake (a member of the original Commission), Sir Ian Cheshire and Professor Nick Pearce

-• The Commission is due to issue its final report in 2027
+• The Commission published its interim report in May 2026.
+With its final report due in 2027

 • Alongside the Commission and as required by law, the government has also launched the latest State Pension Age Review, commissioning two independent reports for government to consider when deciding the State Pension age for future decades: